Josh Winckowski

 Joshua Winckowski (born June 28, 1998) is an American professional baseball pitcher for the Boston Red Sox of Major League Baseball (MLB).
 Listed at 6 ft 4 in and 202 lb, he throws and bats right-handed.

 Career

 Toronto Blue Jays

 Winckowski is from Toledo, Ohio.
 He attended Toledo Mud Hens games at Fifth Third Field as a child, but moved to Florida for high school.
 Winckowski attended Estero High School in Estero, Florida.
 The Toronto Blue Jays selected him in the 15th round of the 2016 MLB draft.
-Winckowski played in the Blue Jays' farm system from 2016 through 2019, reaching the Class A-Advanced level with the Dunedin Blue Jays.
+Winckowski played in the Blue Jays' farm system from 2016 through 2019, reaching the High-A level with the Dunedin Blue Jays.
 In four seasons with the Toronto organization, Winckowski made 54 appearances (50 starts), compiling an 18–17 win–loss record with a 3.35 earned run average (ERA).